pananton/busrpc-spec/busrpc.md

 }
 ```

-Remember, that all methods of a static class must be defined as static.
+Note, that all methods of a static class must be defined as static.

 ## Service description file